Zhincore/ChaosMod2077/README.md

 A forever TODO is adding more effects (porting ones from the GTA mods, but preferably creating some Cyberpunk-specific ones), apart from that there are some other things I want to do:

 - [x] CI with builds :3
-- [ ] Libs folder for IDE
+- [x] Libs folder for IDE
-- [ ] Addon support
+- [x] Addon support
 - [ ] Better incompatibility handling?
 If effect A is incomp with B, then vice versa should be ensured.
 - [ ] More configuration options (UI colors/size, effect duration, ...)
 - [ ] Toggling individual effects, categories?
 - [ ] GTA mod only executes one effect from each category at once, do we want that too?

 Want to help?
 Contributions are welcome!
-Read [the wiki](./wiki) for development details!
+Read [the wiki](../../wiki) for development details!

+## Contributions

+Any improvements are greatly appreciated!
+Please submit a pull request or open an issue on the [GitHub repository](https://github.com/Zhincore/cp2077-chaosmod).
+Read the [wiki](../../wiki) for development details!

+## License

+This project is licensed under the AGPLv3 license - see the [LICENSE](LICENSE) file for details.